gatkin/nrdashboards/docs/guide.md

 New Relic dashboards are composed of one or more widgets.
 Each widget has a size and location on the dashboard as well as an NRQL query that defines the data that is displayed by the widget.

-Suppose we wanted to create a dashboard consisting the following widget:
+Suppose we wanted to create a dashboard consisting of the following widget:

 ![Basic Dashboard](./images/BasicWidget.png)